 And the best place to catch all the action is on MLB.TV.

-MLB.TV Premium returns with the same features as last year, and this week it is on sale for $49.99 -- 50 percent off -- for Father's Week.
+MLB.TV Premium has returned with the same features as last year, and is only $24.99 for the rest of the season.
 This package has the best value and provides access to more than 400 devices and a free subscription to the MLB.com At Bat Premium app (a $19.99 value).
 It offers the best picture quality ever -- a new 60 frames per second -- for supported devices.
-You can watch a single team's live out-of-market games in full HD.

 Here's what to watch for today in the Majors (all times ET):